-We therefore support you in evaluating and optimising your interventions in all stages of your program’s life cycle: (a) the planning stage, (b) the implementation stage and (c) the outcome stage.
+We support you in evaluating and optimising your initiatives in all stages of your program’s life cycle: (a) the planning stage, (b) the implementation stage and (c) the outcome stage.

 What others say about us…